 There are thousands of couples whose marriage has turned into a business.

-Don’t get me wrong.
-All couples are running a business.
+Don’t get me wrong; all couples are running a business.
 There’s the business of household chores, of coordinating kids’ schedules or work trips out of town, of paying bills, or of taking care of aging parents.
 Times and places have to be negotiated.
 Jobs assigned.
-Divide and conquer can be a typical motto.
+Divide and conquer is a common motto.

-Sadly, some of these marriages have lost their sense of intimacy, or partnership as people.
+Sadly, some of these marriages have lost their sense of intimacy, partnership, and overall coupledom.

 What do these relationships sound like in therapy?

 Me: “When’s the last time you’ve gone for a weekend, or even a night, together?”

 “Last year we went with friends to Kansas City.”

 “Well, that’s not been in the budget.”